-- Historic resource zones and properties. - Residential zones.
+- A) Historic resource zones and/or properties; - B) Residential zones; - C) Public Facilities Zones adjacent to residential zones.

-Small Wireless Facilities in the Public Right of Way
+2. Small Wireless Facilities in the Public Rights-of-Way

 As previously discussed, federal and state case law has necessitated the need for a small wireless facilities public rights-of-way policy.
-The reason for the policy is that federal and state wireless case law updates are so frequent it makes sense to have a policy that can be updated more easily than a ordinance.
+The reason for the policy is that Federal and state wireless case law updates are so frequent it makes sense to have a policy that can be updated more easily than an ordinance.